-Key targets and indicators relevant to Local Plan Part 2 and SA Commentary (how the SA Framework should incorporate the documents' requirements) Local Plans and Programmes Pendle Local Plan Part 1: Core Strategy 2011 - 2030 (2015) development of the Part 2 of the Local Plan.
-The Plan sets out the: Spatial Vision; Strategic Objectives; Level of development and broad distribution; Strategic policies to guide development; Allocation of two strategic employment sites The Core strategy identified the following Strategic Objectives: Establish a hierarchy of settlements to assist regeneration by directing growth to the most sustainable locations and promoting the re-use of existing buildings and Brownfield sites.
+Key ob jectives relevant to Local Plan & SA Key targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) 1.
+2. 3.
+Establish a hierarchy of settlements to assist regeneration by directing growth to the most sustainable locations and promoting the re-use of existing buildings and Brownfield sites.
 Ensure that the infrastructure is capable of supporting both new and existing development, thereby helping to create sustainable communities.
-Promote high quality design in new developments, our streets and public spaces, to create fully accessible, attractive and safe places to live, learn, work, play and visit.
+Promote high quality design in new developments, our streets and public spaces, to create fully accessible, attractive and safe places to live, learn, 4. work, play and visit.
 Respond to the causes and potential impacts of climate change through a process of prevention, mitigation and adaptation.
-Deliver quality housing that is both appropriate and affordable for current and future residents, contributing to the creation of a balanced housing market.
-Strengthen the local economy by facilitating economic growth, particularly where it supports economic diversification and rural regeneration.
-Increase the choice, variety and quality of the retail offer and promote uses that contribute to the creation of a well-balanced, safe and socially inclusive night-time economy in our town centres.
-Reduce inequalities by ensuring that new community, education and health care facilities and their services are fully accessible.
-Protect, enhance and improve access to our green open spaces, sport and recreation facilities to improve health and well-being through the promotion of more active lifestyles, encouraging a greater appreciation of the enjoyment they provide and the valuable contribution they may make to biodiversity, landscape, the local economy and carbon reduction.< The Core Strategy includes a number of targets which are measured against the monitoring framework.
-Targets of particular relevance, include the to: Deliver a minimum of 5,662 new dwellings by 2030 Completion of 50 dwellings per annum.
-Deliver development in accordance with the Settlement Hierarchy.
-Increase the amount of development (housing, employment, retail and leisure) on previously developed land.
-Deliver housing provision in accordance with the spatial distribution by Spatial Area (M65 Corridor: 70%, West Craven Towns: 18%, Rural Pendle: 12%).
-Deliver employment provision in accordance with the spatial distribution by Spatial Area (M65 Corridor: 78.5%, West Craven Towns: 18.5%, Rural Pendle: 3.0%).
-To deliver the necessary infrastructure to support proposed development Increase the amount (size in hectares) of locally designated sites.
-No net loss of s41 Priority Habitat and an increase in the overall extent of land supporting s41 Priority Habitats and Species.
-Increase the quality of existing open space.
-Resist the loss of heritage assets.
-To achieve the highest possible standards of design and conservation in new developments.
-To deliver the special provision in accordon (RLC) energy generation in the Borough, towards the aspirational targets.
-Improve water quality in waterways throughout Pendle.
-The Local Plan Part 2 should seek to provide policies to guide growth and development across the Pendle Borough administrative area in accordance with the Core Strategy for the period up to 2030.
-In preparing the PLP2 the Council will need to identify site allocations to deliver the strategy.
-The Part 2 Local Plan will review and update policies for housing need (market and affordable) and town centre policy following changes to the use class order.
-This is to ensure that the local plan is sufficiently adaptive and reflects more recent evidence and legislation.
+5. Deliver quality housing that is both appropriate and affordable for current and future residents, contributing to the creation of a balanced housing market.
+6. Strengthen the local economy by facilitating economic growth, particularly where it supports economic diversification and rural regeneration.
+7. Increase the choice, variety and quality of the retail offer and promote uses that contribute to the creation of a well-balanced, safe and socially inclusive night-time economy in our town centres.
+8. Reduce inequalities by ensuring that new community, education and health care facilities and their services are fully accessible.
+9. Protect, enhance and improve access to our green open spaces, sport and recreation facilities to improve health and well-being through the promotion of more active lifestyles, encouraging a greater appreciation of the enjoyment they provide and the valuable contribution they may make to biodiversity, landscape, the local economy and carbon reduction.
+10. Ensure that new development respects our natural and historic environments, by seeking to protect, maintain and enhance those sites and habitats (including their wider settings) which are valued for the positive contribution they make to the character of our landscape, townscape or biodiversity.
+11. Deliver a safe, sustainable transport network that improves both internal and external connectivity, reduces the need to travel by car, supports long-term growth and contributes to an improved environment.
+Pendle E Borough Council (2006) The Replacement Pendle Local Plan 2001 - 20 l 16 developm adoption. aved policies of the Replacement Local Plan continue to form part of the nent plan of Pendle.
+The new Local Plan will replace these policies at Until such time policies of the replacement Local Plan will continued to be coording to their consistency with national planning policy.
+The Replacement Pendle Local Plan includes a range of targets.
+The Adoption of the Core Strategy and associated monitoring framework largely replaces the targets in the plan.
+These in turn will be superseded by those within the new Local Plan.
+Once adopted, the Local Plan will supersede the remaining policies contained with the Replacement Local Plan.